Rock climbing in the Grampians National Park

 These operators have been issued a variation to their existing licences, providing strictly conditional authorisation to continue undertaking their activities in three designated areas – Barc Cliff, Back Wall and a section of Wall of Fools – within Summerday Valley, and at Lookout Point Wall.

-There are no other exemptions to the existing restrictions within Special Protection Areas in the national park.
+There are no other exceptions to the existing restrictions within Special Protection Areas in the national park.

 Parks Victoria is building the Grampians Peaks Trail in the national park – is this damaging rock art sites and the environment?